-Movies: Being a boy, I like action movies and having grown up reading Marvel comic books, I've enjoyed seeing them come to life.
-Strangely, I also like romantic comedies.
+Movies: Being a bit of a geek as a boy (okay, maybe still?), I grew up reading Marvel comic books.
+So watching them now come to life on the big screen has has been both very entertaining and a bit nostalgic.
+Although I'm unsure as to how this affects my geek status, I also like romantic comedies.
 Apparently I have something of a sentimental and/or romantic streak hidden deep below the surface.
 I try to keep it submerged, but it surfaces frequently.
 (Most recent fave was "The Hundred-Foot Journey".)
 Also a big fan of live theater.

 Food: I love food - especially French, Italian, Cajun, Asian, cheese, chocolate, etc. Love anything that goes well with wine (and even some things that don't).